hanzoai/painter/docs/usage.md

 # Usage Guide

-Learn how to use Hanzo Painter for content-aware inpainting.
+Learn how to use Hanzo Studio for content-aware inpainting.

 ## Starting the Server